A Q&A with Jingshu Liu, Senior Technical Director Data Science

 Your background is in economics and finance, and later, data science—can you tell me a little about why you chose to go into that field in the first place?

 Economics and finance were the majors I picked when I went to college, and there was nothing really specific about that choice.
-I was looking at all the majors available to me, and I was so young, not really knowing what I was signing up for.
+I was so young, not really knowing what I was signing up for.
 Then during college, I started to pivot to a more technical aspect within the major.
 I took a couple of actuary tests, which involve a lot of probability and statistics.
-At the same time, while working on my master’s, I started looking for jobs in fields related to risk management.
+During my master’s program, I started looking for jobs in fields related to risk management.
 That landed me at American International Group (AIG).
-I think that was the third interview I did, and they offered me the job, so I took it.
 I was really lucky—that team was called “strategic risk management” back then, before data science was even a thing.
-That small team evolved into a real data science team, and I learned so much in that first job.
-I found out I really liked this field, so I’ve just kept doing it.
+That small team evolved into a data science team with hundreds of people, and I learned so much in that first job.
+I found out I really liked this field with its combination of technical problem solving and business strategic thinking, so I’ve just kept doing it.

 You worked with companies including American International Group and Medidata before coming to Cornerstone AI—was there anything in particular that compelled you to make this change?

-I think one big part of it is, I tend to follow the people I like to work with.
+One big part is that I tend to follow the people I like to work with.
 When I moved from AIG to Medidata, there was a group of my previous colleagues, including one of my managers, who had also moved over to Medidata.
 I kind of followed the same path to Cornerstone, with Mike, PJ, Andrew, Richard, Yue—quite a few people on the team are from the previous Medidata group.

-Also, I think just in general, the healthcare industry is something that's always in me, because both of my parents work in healthcare, so coming to this field makes things a little bit more meaningful to me.
+And in general, the healthcare industry is something that's always in me.
+Both of my parents work in healthcare, so coming to this field makes things a little bit more meaningful to me.

 On a day-to-day basis, what does your work look like?
 What drives you to continue the work each day?